BlueStamp-Engineering-2022/James_BSE_project/index.md

 [![Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574014/video_to_markdown/images/youtube--y3VAmNlER5Y-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=y3VAmNlER5Y&feature=emb_logo "Second Milestone")

 In this milestone, I created code for the Arduino.
 I installed the libraries I2Cdev and MPU6050_6Axis_MotionApps20.
 Then, I initiated the two servo motors and attached them to D10 and D11 pins.
 After getting analog data from the MPU6050, an issue I encountered was that the MPU6050 was not calibrated.
 I had to download code to calibrate the XYZ gyro and accelerometer offsets.
-Then, I set servo 1 to the pitch times -1 and servo 2 to the roll.
+Then, I set servo 1 to the pitch times -1 and servo 2 to the roll (depending on the orientation of the servo motors).
 I learned that pitch is rotation in the side to side axis, roll is rotation in the front to back axis, and yaw is rotation in the vertical axis.

 # First Milestone